1 Context and Positioning

 1.4.2 Microscale: the contractile unit

 A contractile unit is a bundle of molecular motors sharing the same myosin filament backbone and interacting with the surrounding actin filaments.
 At this scale, the objective is to understand how the molecular motors cooperate.
-The cooperative mechanisms emerge from the elastic coupling that is mediated by the filament themselves (Caruel and Truskinovsky 2018).
-Such coupling plays a fundamental role not only in the basic force production but also in the activation and regulation of this process (Brunello and Fusi 2024).
+The cooperative mechanisms emerge from the elastic coupling that is mediated by the filament themselves and by the titin protein.14 Such coupling plays a fundamental role not only in the basic force production but also in the activation and regulation of this process.15

 Our goal is to understand how the interconnexions between the molecular motors at the scale of a prototypical contractile unit affect their collective functionning, in particular the force production and its regulation.